Kamuli District

 Kamuli District is a district in the Eastern Region of Uganda.
 The town of Kamuli is the site of the district headquarters.

 Location

 Kamuli District is bordered by Buyende District to the north, Luuka District to the east, Jinja District to the south, and Kayunga District to the west.
 The district headquarters at Kamuli are approximately 74 km, by road, north of Jinja, the largest city in the Busoga sub-region.

+Administration centers

+Kamuli district has so many administrative units as other districts and cities.
+It has over three county that are further also divided into 12 sub-county, town council and division.
+The three county in Kamuli include:

+Bugabula County.
+This county is divided into 10 sub county and town council, and they include the following as bellow.